 Note: this chapter is dedicated to experts and dealt only with TFTP and BOOTP protocols.
-Generally a firmware downloaded via a the free Windows administration utility (AxRM or Axel Remote Management).
-AxRM is available on the Axel Web site.
-See Chapter 8.8.2.
+Generally a firmware downloaded via a free Windows administration utility (AxRM or Axel Remote Management).
+See Chapter 10.1.

 Firmware can be downloaded in one of two ways: